 For those with existing prior misdemeanors or felony convictions, contacting one of our top New York City expungement lawyers is a prudent first step in determining whether you may be eligible for relief from the societal and employment consequences of your criminal record.
 State legislature has passed a series of laws that allow, in limited circumstances, persons with prior criminal convictions to have their record sealed through an order of conditional sealing by the court.
 Alternatively, a Certificate of Relief from Disabilities and Forfeitures or Certificate of Good Conduct may lift some of the most burdensome civil restrictions set after conviction, including statutory bars on employment and loss of driving privileges.

 How a New York City Attorney Could Help with Expungement Proceedings

 Whichever you may think you qualify for, retaining top New York expungement and sealing lawyers for the application process may not just be preferable but necessary for relief from a prior criminal conviction.
 The New York Legislature has required applicants for either an order to seal a criminal record or certificate of relief to undergo an extensive vetting process which may include a formal hearing before the court or parole board.
 And without retained counsel, you will be on your own to support your application if relief is contested, which it often is, by the state.

 With your livelihood at stake, please don’t make the mistake of filing these applications alone.
-Top New York expungement and sealing lawyers are available at the Law Offices of Jeffrey Lichtman.
-A favorable outcome in any application for relief from the collateral consequences of a state and even federal conviction may turn on their help.
+Our team could help you through the expungement and sealing procedures in New York City.
+A favorable outcome in any application for relief from the collateral consequences of a state and federal conviction may turn on their help.